CyranoChen/time-recording-chatbot-scp/README.md

 Access the app from the URL route shown in the terminal

+## Initial Image Labels and Entities

 ## Demo app

-There is a sample implementation [running here](https://spare-parts-recognition.cfapps.eu10.hana.ondemand.com/).
+There is a sample implementation [running here](https://time-recording-chatbot.cfapps.eu10.hana.ondemand.com).
 Be advised that the B1 System Backend is not running 24/7

 ## License